SkylineCommunications/dataminer-docs/develop/CICD/Platform_Independent_CICD.md

 - [Skyline.DataMiner.CICD.Tools.SDKChecker](https://www.nuget.org/packages/Skyline.DataMiner.CICD.Tools.SDKChecker#readme-body-tab)

-Most tools and code these days only work either on Legacy style Visual Studio projects or SDK style visual studio projects.
-This dotnet tool will check if every project in a Visual Studio solution is SDK style or Legacy style.
-Calling it while providing the path to the Workspace will return a "#"-separated list with all project names still using legacy style.
+Most tools and code these days only work either on legacy-style or SDK-style Visual Studio projects.
+This dotnet tool will check if every project in a Visual Studio solution is SDK-style or legacy-style.
+Calling it while providing the path to the workspace will return a "#"-separated list with all project names that are still using legacy-style.

 - [Skyline.DataMiner.CICD.Tools.NuGetPackageConfigDetector](https://www.nuget.org/packages/Skyline.DataMiner.CICD.Tools.NuGetPackageConfigDetector#readme-body-tab)